Window For Exchange of SBN For Indian Citizens Abroad Closed

-Reserve Bank of India have closed the window for exchange of junked Rs.
+Reserve Bank of India has closed the window for the exchange of junked Rs.
 500 and Rs.
-1,000 notes by Resident Indians who were abroad during November 9, 2016 to December 30, 2016.
+1,000 notes by Resident Indians who were abroad during November 9, 2016, to December 30, 2016.

-Non Resident Indian citizens (NRI) still can avail this facility up to June 30, 2017.
-The facility for exchange of specified banknotes (SBNs) by Indians who were abroad was upto March 31, 2017.
+Non Resident Indian citizens (NRI) still can avail of this facility up to June 30, 2017.
+The facility for exchange of specified banknotes (SBNs) by Indians who were abroad was up to March 31, 2017.

 While there was no monetary limit for exchange for the eligible Resident Indians, the limit for NRIs will be as per the relevant FEMA Regulations.
 In terms of Section 6 of the Ordinance, whoever knowingly or wilfully makes any false declaration shall be punishable with a fine which may extend to 50,000 INR or five times the amount of the face value of the SBNs tendered whichever is higher.